midnightntwrk/midnight-architecture/proposals/0009-sealed-ledger-state.md

 (This change is at the intersection of Compact syntactic changes and ADT changes, so it is described in its own section.)

 Any `ledger` state field declaration of type *T*, where *T* is a primitive Compact type or user-defined type (not a ledger ADT type), that is *not* modified with `sealed` is inherently writable.
-Thus, it is implemented with the `Cell` ADT.
+Thus, the need for the `Cell` ADT "behind the scenes" to implement such a field can be inferred reliably by the compiler.
+There is no need for the contract author to declare the use of the `Cell` ADT explicitly, and it should be removed from the syntax of Compact.

+The compiler may implement sealed primitive-type fields with `Cell` also, if it is convenient to do so.

 ## Static Analysis and Type System Changes

-Ledger state field declarations and circuit definitions may be interleaved, but forward references to ledger state fields are not allowed.
+Ledger state field declarations and circuit definitions may be interleaved.
-Thus, any ledger state references in a circuit must name only those fields that were declared prior to the circuit definition.
+Forward references are allowed.

-If a ledger state field is declared with the `sealed` modifier, then *write* operations may occur only in the contract's constructor, but not in circuits.
+If a ledger state field is declared with the `sealed` modifier, then *write* operations may occur only in the context of the contract's constructor, but not in later transactions.
-*Read* operations may occur in both constructor and circuit contexts.
+*Read* operations may occur in both constructor and circuit transaction contexts.

+Thus, code appearing in an *exported* circuit that might update a sealed field would produce a compile-time error, because such a circuit could be called in a post-deployment transaction.

+For non-exported circuits, the situation is more complicated.
+- A non-exported circuit that is statically known to be called *only* in the context of a constructor for some contract is allowed to update the sealed ledger state fields of that contract.
+- A non-exported circuit that might be called, even indirectly, outside the context of a contract's constructor is *not* allowed to update that contract's sealed ledger state fields.

 ## Examples